visualizenews/corona/index.markdown

     effectiveness of the efforts.
 For instance, Lombardy is now funding and building a new COVID-19 hospital with a capability of over 400 beds, more than half of them in ICU, on the premises the old Milan Fairground.'
-  explanation: This charts show the number of confirmed cases since the day when at
+  explanation: These charts show the evolution of daily numbers in all the Italian
-    least one confirmed case was reported in the region.
+    regions.
+Each bar represents the confirmed amount of Cases, Fatalities and Recoveries
+    - depending on the option selected.
+The pink line shows the 7 days moving average of the same indicator.
+Some of the daily data show anomalies (or possible adjustment with not-recorded data from previous days), the moving average helps to decrease the effect of these odd numbers in the overall view.
   placeholder_id: regionsComparison
   object: regionsComparison
   hidden: false